TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 October 27, 2024

-I returned to try to tets out the Julia programs, but the same issue persisted.
+I returned to try to test out the Julia programs, but the same issue persisted.
 There are deprecation notices on some packages.
-Okay slight update, some code is running in linux Julia but not in vscode.
+Okay, slight update: Some code is running in Linux Julia but not in VS code.
 I will run through the code tomorrow to check and see what exactly is hitting the errors.
-This way i can finaly work on the low fidelity simulator.
+This way, I can finally work on the low-fidelity simulator.

+October 28, 2024

+More SRS documentation: chapter for req worked on. need to check up on updating this.
+I might need to ask about what requirements are in our project scope or what was in previous project scopes.